This course includes the options of:

 Indicative course structure

-Economics drives business, informs policy and affects everyone’s lives.
+Economics drives business, informs policy, and affects everyone’s lives.
 With its applied business focus, this course emphasises the economic analysis of key business functions and the industrial structure of market economies and the global environment.
-It will give you a detailed understanding of the principles of economics and teach you how to apply these principles to support decision making.
-As well as developing an understanding of the nature of pricing, investment, employment and many other decisions businesses have to take, you’ll have the option to study modules in marketing, accounting finance and human resource management.
+It will give you a detailed understanding of the principles of economics and teach you how to apply these principles to support decision-making.
+As well as developing an understanding of the nature of pricing, investment, employment, and many other decisions businesses have to take, you’ll have the option to study modules in marketing, accounting, finance, and human resource management.
+The course will also have modules specifically focused on your employability and developing and enhancing the skills necessary to thrive in your future career.

 You can also study a language with this course.
 You can be awarded the degree ‘with language’ in the title if you choose to study a foreign language in all years of study.